jkenlooper/cookiecutter-chill/{{ cookiecutter.project_slug }}/README.md

 on your machine if you haven't already.

-In the top level directory (where this README is) you will need to create a `.env` file to store secret stuff like api keys and other environment variables.
+In the top level directory (where this README is) you will need to create a `.env` file to store secret stuff like API keys and other environment variables.
 This file should not be committed to source control.
 See the [Docker documentation for env files](https://docs.docker.com/compose/env-file/) for more information.
 If you have no need for it, just create an empty file.